 Quicken is very flexible and can handle not only your personal finances but also the finances for special projects you might be managing or the finances for your small business.
 You don't need separate software products for these other projects; instead, Quicken can create a new data file specifically for each additional project, keeping the information for each project separate.

-How Many Quicken Data Files Can I Have?
+How Many Quicken Data Files You Can Have

 You can have as many Quicken data files as you would like, all created in the same software.
 For example, you could have one for the school parent-teacher organization, as well as one for a personal project, both of which are kept separate from your personal financial data.

-Finding Your Quicken Data File on Your Hard Drive
+Finding Quicken Data File on Your Hard Drive

 You'll usually see your files in the folder C:/Program Files/Quicken/Data ("C" is the letter assigned to hard drives in most computers).
 This is the default location set in Quicken where data files are saved.